amarnus/node-delay/README.md

 ## API

+>Note that the first argument passed to the next step is assumed to be the error object as is typical in the `node` world.

 ### .next( ... )

 Returns a function that can be called once a single asynchronous operation in a given step is complete.
 The arguments passed to the function will be sent to the next step.